 Any city where besides the tourists there are more than 17 million (and according to some sources already 20 million) permanent residents can be quite expensive.
 Although there is an opinion that Turkey is a fairly cheap country in Europe, prices in Istanbul are not that low.
 However, when booking a hotel or apartment in winter, you may be pleasantly surprised by prices for accommodation, especially in January and February.

-Winter season in Istanbul is considered an offseason.
+Winter season in Istanbul is considered off-season.
 And as with any destination in the offseason, it’s much cheaper.
 While grocery prices, restaurants, and transportation costs stay the same, prices for hotel stays, Airbnbs, airfare, and some excursions drop significantly.

-You can rent an Airbnb flat, for example, twice cheaper than in summer.
+You can rent an Airbnb flat, for example, twice cheaper as in summer.
 Hotel and hostel stays are always cheaper too.
-Ever during the Christmas and New Year time, accommodation is much cheaper than anywhere in Europe.
+Even during Christmas and New Year’s time, accommodation is much cheaper than anywhere in Europe.
 Turkey celebrates neither of these holidays, so not many people flock here.
 Yet, Istanbul has a nice holiday atmosphere and there are still many festive things to do on New Years’ Eve and the following day.

 Also, winter is a perfect time for moving to Istanbul and finding an apartment for the long term.
 Since not many people visit and there are hundreds of reasonably priced accommodation options on the market, you can find a flat on Airbnb for a month or so and start looking for another apartment on a long-term basis.
 From April to November you can’t easily do that since the majority of nice and cheap Istanbul airbnbs are booked with a lot of time in advance.

 TIP: Do not hesitate to send a hotel or Airbnb host a message and ask for an additional discount.
 Especially if you are planning to stay in Istanbul for more than a couple of days.
 There is so much availability around that hosts will prefer to decrease the price instead of having their accommodation sit empty.